Helloween (2025) review – Ronan Summers shines in this campy B-movie

 Some of these clowns would find themselves messing with the wrong people and having their painted faces stomped in by angry civilians.
 Tragically, one 16 year old even earned himself a free ride to the mortuary during an incident in Pennsylvania.
 What was, initially, assumed to be the only recorded case of a killer clown actually, well, killing somebody.
 Eventually turned out to be the opposite, as the victim was the clown himself.

-Helloween returns to that era as the entire country is gripped by killer clown sightings.
+Helloween returns to that era as the UK is gripped by killer clown sightings.
 Determined to get to the bottom of it.
 A criminal psychiatrist, Dr Marks (Jeanine Nerissa Sothcott), and a journalist, John Parker (Michael Paré), team up to investigate.
-The pair believe that the sightings may have some connection to a demented, clown-faced, spree killer called Carl Cane (Ronan Summers).
-Who is currently locked up in a maximum security psychiatric facility.
-The big question is, can the pair get to the bottom of the mystery before the clowns manage to wreak havoc on the world?

 Claydon has taken a big departure from those light satirical horror vibes into something altogether less comedic.
 With that being said, it wouldn’t be accurate to say that Helloween takes itself all that seriously.
 This is pure, unadulterated, B-movie fun and I am here for it.
 This film is completely unashamed to be almost comic-book levels of camp.

-Killer Clowns are Back and So Are B-Movies!
+Killer clowns are back and so are B-Movies!

 Let me be perfectly honest with you for a second.
 I am developing some serious fatigue with the abundance of deep, analogous horror doing the rounds at the moment.
 There’s only so many movies like Hallow Road, Descendent, and The Twin I can take before it starts to get a bit old.
-Sometimes I don’t want to have to dissect a plot and wonder whether this movie will be my next Ending Explained 4,000 word epic.
-Sometimes I just want to enjoy some mindless horror!

 I can’t help but feel like Helloween kind of came along at a good time, for me.
 It’s a horror movie with no airs and graces.
 It’s perfectly content to be exactly what it is – a fun b-movie.
 From Ronan Summers’ delightfully theatrical and over-the-top performance as Cane to the slightly ridiculous twist ending which you will definitely see coming but is still a lot of fun.

 This movie took me back to a time when I would head to the video rental shop with my mum and pick out a horror movie that I was far too young to be watching.
 Grab some friends and some popcorn and have a great time.
+Helloween just wants to entertain and I, for one, am grateful for that.
+With all of that being said, you should know what to expect, here.

-This movie wastes no time establishing its characters.
-Cane is an absolute psychopath who went on a killing spree as a child, ala Michael Myers in the 2007 Halloween remake.
 He’s spent the majority of his life in a maximum security facility but is still, evidently, managing to convey his madness to the outside world.
 Dr Marks puts two and two together and links the spate of demented clown appearances to the king of demented clowns that just so happens to reside in her hospital.

 As Marks gets closer to uncovering the mystery, she risks bringing her work home with her, if you know what I mean.
 Helloween ebbs and flows between a few different horror archetypes before finally settling in to an almost cat-and-mouse style thriller.
 While the opening is quite slow, maybe a bit too slow, and very character driven.
 The pace ups about half way in and the film hits its stride.

 Helloween has taken a lot of inspiration from said comic book style stories in that its plot is very driven by its lead bad guy.
 I mean, sure, we have the whole good vs. bad aspect and the protagonist’s investigation into the events taking place.
 But this is one of those movies that really shines when its villain is chewing up screen time.
-Summers’ Cane is a mix of Mark Hamill’s legendary Joker portrayal with a bit of Heath Ledger, a dash of Jim Carrey’s Riddler, and a smidge of pantomime style eccentricity thrown in for good measure.

 I wouldn’t say Cane is all that original of a character because the influences are so apparent.
 But he is still fiendishly entertaining and Summers does a fantastic job of bringing him to life.
 The actor’s voice-over experience obviously pays dividends as Summers’ delivery is both eloquent and enjoyably over-the-top.
 One thing all B-movies need is a memorable villain and I think Cane ticks that box really well.